motdotla/writings/articles/sendgrid-strangeness.md

 * subject is required when using the Web API (and won't let you send), but is NOT required when using the smtp API
 * BCC field does not work if placing a TO in the x-smtpapi headers.
 BCC does work if the TO address is only in the regular TO field.
 * CC field does not work at all.
 It's absolutely not supported in web API.
+* When Exceding Max Size in file upload, it throws an HTML instead of JS + an undocumented status code.
+* If making a request to send to an email alias and the actual email, only one gets delivered. (only observed in Web API + Gmail)

+# Parse API

+* The "from" value is actually the "fromname" value.
+Inconsistent with the Web API.
+Also, if you wish to obtain the actual "from" email address, you need to parse out the envelope which comes in a JSON string instead of a nested JSON object.